kskim-phd/CSIP/README.md

 We release CSIP image evaluation code.

-Collaborators: Kyung-su Kim , Seongje Oh, Hyunbin Cho
+Collaborators: Hyunbin Cho, Seongje Oh, Kyung-su Kim

 Detailed instructions for testing the image are as follows.